cryptokrishtopher/binancescanner/readme.md

 - Test colorama on Linux and Mac

 ### Noob Guide
-1. Install python 3
-1. Install pip in python 3
+1. Install python 3 and pip as shown [here](https://matthewhorne.me/how-to-install-python-and-pip-on-windows-10/)
 1. Install the required modules listed in the readme above within pip
 1. If correctly installed, you should be able to double click BIscanner.py to run it